-The theoretical studies take place a day or two during the week in our school located in Moshav Kmehin, The rest of the time is dedicated to practical training, research, and work in the farms.
+The theoretical studies take place a day a week in our school located in Moshav Kmehin, The rest of the time is dedicated to on-job practical training 5 days a week, research, and working in the farms.

-The program contributes greatly to the graduate's students that use the knowledge they acquired to create advanced agriculture back at home, at their own family farms or in the public and private sectors.
+The program contributes greatly to the graduate students that use the knowledge they acquired to create advanced agriculture back at home, at their own family farms, or in the public and private sectors.
 The program also contributes significantly to the relations between Israel and the countries of origin of students.

 We are proud that our program is a flagship program of the Ministry of Foreign Affairs to developing countries.